Nobody is able to prevent me from getting smarter.

 Gisela Wier graduated in Business Administration with the thematic priority on Human Resources Management and Service Management at the University of applied Science in Stuttgart in 2015.
 Her bachelor thesis was about the concept of Retention Management and to show out the action fields.
 During her study she gained experience in personnel management in the manufacturing industry in Germany.
 As Team Assistant Human Resources Ms. Wier works at the office in Stuttgart and is responsible for the recruiting and people development at INVENSITY.

-Manuel Sollbach (Managing Assistant Communication)
+Manuel Sollbach (Senior Managing Assistant Corporate Communication)

 Manuel Sollbach completed his degree in media & oeconomics spring 2010 at Ilmenau University of Technology, Germany.
 His specialisms included corporate and personnel management, and knowledge and information management.
 His dissertation topic, investigated in cooperation with INVENSITY the field of knowledge management for development projects.
 Mr. Sollbach is responsible for communication, press and recruiting at INVENSITY.
 He is also very dedicated to social aspects in particular, for example in the kindergarden contest or the child engineers’ academy.

 Aysegül Cildir completed her studies Bachelor of Computer Engineering 2013 at the University of Applied Science Frankfurt am Main, Germany.
 Her bachelor thesis was about a webshop which has been programmed for a company in Hong Kong.
 While her study she collect experiences about IT- support and webdesign.
 As Team Assistant of the IT- Department at the office in Wiesbaden she is responsible for the IT- security and the IT- support.